bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 - Dealing with third party API.
 - Thin adapter layer to insulate your application from external API.
-- What abusing mocks looks like
+- What abusing mocks looks like.
-- Brittle tests that break even when the behavior does not change caused by mock abuse
+- Brittle tests that break even when the behavior does not change, caused by mock abuse.
 - Integration tests should test the layer that interacts with external API.
 - Using too many mocks indicate badly designed API.
 So called fluent interface is actually a train wreck.
 Fluent interface is ok for languages like Java where it is the only option.